 - Waste Management MedWaste Tracker Mail Return System: http://www.wm.com/residential/medical-waste.jsp

 - TerraCycle.com Mailback Disposal Pac: https://www.terracycle.com/en-US/collection-programs

 Habitat for Humanity affiliates seek to eliminate poverty housing as it uses volunteer, community labor in partnership with selected families to build decent, affordable housing.
 One way HFH raises funds to carry out its mission is through its chain of ReStores.

 Habitat ReStores sell overstocked, discontinued, new and used building materials and other household items donated by manufacturers, stores, contractors and individuals.
 ReStores also accept donations of other good-quality household items, except clothing.
 They reserve the right to refuse donations if they are not salvageable.

-Shredding (or manually tearing) paper lowers its quality for recycling.
-Before you let it rip, think of your paper’s next life: shredding a piece of paper or not may mean the difference between it becoming a well-read book or a disposable napkin!
-Download a Think Before You Shred Guide.
+Keep in mind that shredding (or manually tearing) paper lowers its quality for recycling.
+Before you let it rip, think of your paper’s next life.
+Shredding a piece of paper (or not) may mean the difference between it becoming a well-read book or a disposable napkin!
+Think Before You Shred Guide.

-Westmoreland County recycling has come a long way in 10 years.
-Telephone directories can now be recycled in your residential curbside recycling bin if your community has switched to single-stream collection (most curbside programs have).
-For residents who do not have curbside recycling, check Westmoreland Cleanways Recycling Guide, Page 49, for a drop-off location near you.
-NOTE: Phone books CANNOT be recycled in the Abitibi Paper Retriever bins.
+Telephone directories can be recycled in your residential curbside recycling bin if your community has single-stream collection (most curbside programs have).
+For residents who do not have curbside recycling, check Westmoreland Cleanways Recycling Guide public drop-off locations near you.

 You will need the free program Adobe Reader to open PDF files on this page.
 Get Reader here.